pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/mass_spectrometry_data/README.md

 # Input Data
 This folder contains the mass spectrometry data files for analysis.
+CSV files contain mass spectrometry data processed with PEAKS 10.0 for detecting PTMs.

 ## Requirements
 - All files must be in CSV format